TERREMEMBER/znbase/docs/content/v2.2/architecture/transactions/_index.md

         <div class="title">Explicit row locks</div>
       </div>
       <div class="body">
-        Learn about how YugabyteDB uses a combination of optimistic and pessimistic concurrency control to support explicit row locking.
+        Learn about how ZNbaseDB uses a combination of optimistic and pessimistic concurrency control to support explicit row locking.
       </div>
     </a>
   </div>